caesaredia/ymusic-project/README.md

-# 🎧 ymusic_project – Music Streaming Behavior in Springfield & Shelbyville
+# Music Streaming Behavior in Springfield & Shelbyville 🎧
 This project analyzes music streaming activity in two fictional cities, Springfield and Shelbyville.
 Using Python and Jupyter Notebook, it explores user behavior, genre preferences, and listening patterns throughout the week.

 ## Objectives